 Some hybrid have heart rate monitors but some don’t, so if you want your watch to double as a personal trainer then you’ll need to bear this in mind.
 Similarly, some offer more fitness tracking features than others, some are water resistant to greater depths, and most sold by companies belonging to the Fossil Group have a very similar companion smartphone app.
 As do several Swiss hybrids and their shared MMT app.

-The 15 best hybrid smartwatches
+The best hybrid smartwatches you can buy today:

 Safe to say, Withings has an interesting couple of years.
 The French health tech company was bought by Nokia and turned into the Finnish firm’s Nokia Health division in 2016.
 But, almost exactly two years later, Withings founder Eric Carreel bought his company back from Nokia, gave the entire product range its original name back, and launched the new Steel HR Sport.